udayasankar/hello-world/README.md

 # hello-world
-Just repository

-This created by uday for the initial learning of GITHUB
+This is the repository create by uday for the purpose of learning git hub.